castlemock/castlemock/README.md

 > [!CAUTION]
 > Castle Mock is no longer maintained and will not receive future updates.
 > The GitHub repository remains available for reference, but we recommend exploring alternatives for active use.
-The Docker Hub repository will eventually be deprecated and deleted.
+The Docker Hub repository associated with Castle Mock will also be deprecated and eventually deleted.
 > Please see **[DEPRECATION](https://github.com/castlemock/castlemock/blob/master/DEPRECATION.md)** for more information.

 <p align="center">